steveshogren/hugo-blog/content/post/purity-is-good-design.md

 mathematically equivalent to just accessing the field directly.
 If encapsulation is the goal, this pattern completely fails to even provide that.

-Encapsulation is often considered a necessary part of every domain object in our code-bases, even though it makes our code harder to reuse, extend, and test.
+## Encapsulation Makes

 Encapsulation is orthogonal to a good design.
-A good design
+It is true that a good design prevents building an object in an incorrect state, but this is no easier or harder with encapsulation.
+Often it is said that "protecting" the business logic inside a class method will prevent an invalid state.
+But in reality, because all developers have access to the same code, if you cannot trust them to build an object correctly, how can you trust them to not modify your classes methods incorrectly?

 A good design is possible with or without encapsulation.
 Consider the following pure functions.
-Which is easier to test and better models the domain?
+Which better models the domain?

 ``` java
 Approval approveChange(Approval c)  // sets an approved field to true